frederic-mahe/mumu/README.md

   - a GNU/Linux 64-bit system,
   - `make` (version 4 or more recent),
   - a recent GCC compiler (GCC 10 or more recent, clang 17 or more recent),
-  - GNU tools for testing
+  - GNU Awk and other GNU tools for testing

 - run (see `mumu --help` and `man mumu` for details):